1. Does the company have a wide range of hospitality packages and products on offer?

-Check the company’s website thoroughly – a good, reputable supplier should have a comprehensive selection of packages available across a wide spectrum of events.
+Check the company’s website thoroughly – a good, reputable supplier should have a comprehensive selection of sports hospitality packages available across a wide spectrum of events.
 To be able to offer hospitality at premium events such as the Six Nations Rugby, Test Cricket, the Cheltenham Race Festival and British Open Golf, the company will by definition have to have good working relationships with the senior players in the sports hospitality industry.
 To sell official packages at these events, companies have to be approved ‘Secondary Ticket Agents’, and therefore an official supplier.

 This is another indicator of their standing in the hospitality industry.
-If they organise their own events, what is the calibre of the sports people they work with?
+If they organise their own events such as football big screen events, what is the calibre of the sports people they work with?
 A company that has a solid track record of working with household names in the sporting world is likely to be a good choice, as this shows that they are well connected and trusted.
 The type of venue in which these events are held is also worthy of consideration; a well-regarded venue such as a suite in a top stadium or a high-end hotel is always a good sign.
 Judging the overall quality of bespoke events in terms of speakers and venues is definitely one method of sorting the wheat from the chaff.

 If a hospitality company is proud of the events it hosts for clients then there should be plenty of visual evidence to check out on the website.
 Taking a few minutes to view coverage of past events will give you a feel for the calibre of what is on offer; video footage is particularly useful as it will often include interviews with clients.